HuaTrung/huatrung.github.io/_posts/2019-03-29-p1-introduction-apache-kafka.md

 ---
 layout: post
-title: "[Part 1 - Kafka] Introduction"
+title: "[Kafka for Dummies - Part 1] Introduction"
 description: "Portland in shoreditch Vice, labore typewriter pariatur hoodie fap sartorial Austin.
 Pinterest literally occupy Schlitz forage."
 image: apache-kafka.png
 tags: [sample post, readability, test]
 categories: work
 ---

 Big Data is way too hotter than you think.
 It's gonna get hotter and show no signs of stopping.
 One of the biggest challenges associated with Big Data is, turn data into meaningful insights.
 However before diving into that part, the data has to be first collected then is transfered impeccably in purpose of the availability to the end-users.
 Hadoop, Spark, Scala, ElasticSearch, ... are types of platforms, frameworks and technologies which have emerged to help us handle the ever-growing amount of data over the internet.
 Among them, Kafka plays an important role.
+Kafka's not hard to learn but it has many remarkable theories and concepts.
+That's where this series comes in.
+To those who know nothing about Kafka or wanna revise quickly, my goal is to supply all the basics you need.
+At the end of the road, you will get a concise overview and apply Kafka easily.

 ________________________________________
 <h3> What is Kafka ?</h3>